-Energy sources and conversions
+Energy Sources and Conversions

 - Ondřej Bartoš

-- Ondřej Bartoš, Lucie Měšťanová
+- Ondřej Bartoš, Karin Edel

 - Department of Energy Engineering

 The lectures describes energy sources such as fossil fuels, biomass including refuse-derived biomass fuels, nuclear, solar radiation, wind, geothermal, and ocean, then provides the terminology and units used for each energy resource and their equivalence.
 The lectures also bring a comprehensive description of the direct energy conversion methods, including, Photovoltaics, Fuel Cells, Thermoelectric conversion, Thermionics and MHD.
 It includes a basic overview of the steam power cycle, gas turbines, internal combustion engines, hydraulic turbines, Stirling engines and combined-cycle power plants.
 It outlines the development, current use, and future of nuclear fission.
 Discussing methods for maximizing available energy, Energy Conversion surveys the latest advances in energy conversion from a wide variety of currently available energy sources.
 Summarizes ways to maximize the available energy from each source.
-Explores the role energy storage will play in an efficient and renewable energy future.
+Explores the role energy storage will play in an efficient and renewable energy futur

 - Syllabus of lectures: